What to expect from a Malaysia-chaired ASEAN in 2025 – DW – 12/10/2024

 Malaysia will formally take over the annually rotating chairmanship of the Association of Southeast Asian Nations (ASEAN) in January 2025.

-Malaysia must also address the burgeoning cyber-scamming industries that have flourished in parts of the region.
+Malaysia will also have to address the burgeoning cyber-scamming industries that have flourished in parts of the region.

-Meanwhile, tensions are rising between several Southeast Asian states and Beijing over disputed territory in the South China Sea, even as Myanmar, an ASEAN member, remains engulfed in a civil war.
+Meanwhile, tensions are rising between several Southeast Asian states and China over disputed territory in the South China Sea, even as Myanmar, an ASEAN member, remains engulfed in a civil war.

 China's growing involvement there is making an ASEAN-led solution seem increasingly marginal.